A breakthrough treatment for gum recession

 The Chao Pinhole® Surgical Technique is a minimally invasive option for treating gum recession.
 Unlike traditional grafting techniques, PST is incision and suture free.

-All of the tools and techniques used to perform the Chao Pinhole® Surgical Technique were created by Dr. John Chao, and who trained Dr. Huda Aljonaidy.
+All of the tools and techniques used to perform the Chao Pinhole® Surgical Technique were created by Dr. John Chao, who trained Dr. Huda Aljonaidy.

 How does the Chao Pinhole® Surgical Technique (PST) differ from traditional gum grafting?